 12.1.1 There are four stages to the procedure:

 12.3.1 We will handle your complaint sensitively and confidentially.
 However, we will need to give a copy of your complaint to the person or service you are complaining about so that they can address the issues you are raising.
 They have the right to reply to the complaint.

 12.3.2 If you wish, we can anonymise or redact your complaint in certain circumstances, but please bear in mind that it may not be possible to protect your anonymity in all cases.
 We can discuss this with you if it is a concern when you submit your complaint.

 12.3.4 Information collected through investigation of your complaint will only be used to consider your complaint and will remain confidential.
 We may discuss your complaint with a third party in line with our data protection policies.

-12.3.5 You should not disclose information in breach of this regulation and may be liable to disciplinary action under the appropriate University regulations and procedures if you do.
+12.3.5 You should not disclose information you have received as part of this procedure, such as your outcome letter, as you may be liable to disciplinary action under the appropriate University regulations and procedures if you do.

 12.3.6 No student will be disadvantaged or discriminated against because of making a complaint in good faith in accordance with these regulations.
 Allegations of such disadvantage or discrimination are grounds for complaint under these regulations.

 12.4.1 If you make a complaint about a member of staff, we will investigate this.
 We recognise that staff may be anxious about any complaint made about them, whether or not your complaint is justified.
 We have a duty to support both the student and the staff member in these cases and you should be aware that: